Moe Moe (Inya): Early life and education

-Careers
+Career

 Under her pen name Inya, she began writing poems while attending Yangon University in 1964.

-in 1972, she wrote her first novel, ‘Pyauk-thaw-lann-hmar san-ta-war’, which received the National Literature Award in 1974.

-In 1980, 1982 and 1986, she received short story awards for her short stories and anthologies.
+In 1972, she wrote her first novel, Pyauk-thaw-lann-hmar san-ta-war, which received the National Literature Award in 1974.
+In 1980, 1982 and 1986, she received the National Literature Award for her short stories and anthologies.
 From 1989 to until the period before her death, she worked as the editor of Sabel Phyu Magazine.

+Moe Moe was a key figure in the realism movement, writing about the experiences of Burmese women from common circumstances.
+She wrote about the difficulties of young rural women acclimating to urban areas and women whose husbands were unfaithful.